Mathematics Major, B.A.

 Special Opportunities in Mathematics

-Special activities for qualified students include an undergraduate Mathematics Club, problem-solving seminars, the Putnam Mathematical Competition, and the Virginia Tech Mathematics Contest.
+Special activities for qualified students include an undergraduate Mathematics Club, problem-solving seminars, and the Putnam Mathematical Competition.
 Qualified students may pursue opportunities as undergraduate learning assistants or tutors in the Math Help Center.
 Students interested in these activities should consult the undergraduate student services manager for additional information.

 Qualified students can conduct original research with the guidance of a faculty member, usually in conjunction with the preparation of an honors project.
 Study Abroad opportunities include semester or yearlong programs in a variety of countries.
 The Archibald Henderson Medal and the Alfred Brauer Prize recognize outstanding performance and promise in mathematics.